likithsinghcy/cylabs_ecom/README.md

     1. He will be able to view all the categories through a slider/carousel.
     2. He will be able to add things to carts.
-    3. He will be able to
+    3. He will be able to create wishlists
+    4. Make payments on various platforms
+    5. Track his orders in real time
+    6. **order products within his area**

 **The merchants/stores will have the following capabilities in theier portal or dashboard:**